rur/good/README.md

 #### Why use a special library to manage handlers?

-This is what a web framework does that I don't want to live without.
-Coordination of requests, handlers and templates needs to be declarative (otherwise 🤯).
-[Treetop](https://github.com/rur/treetop) does this with no transitive dependencies.
+Basically, I don't want to live without plumbing!
+The coordination of handlers and templates with request routing needs to be declarative (otherwise 🤯).
+[Treetop](https://github.com/rur/treetop) does this without transitive dependencies.

 #### Where does the frontend go?

 TODO: ...

-#### Is this just a 'code bloat' generator?

-Kinda yes, but there is method...
-Most _reuse_ is multi-purposing, and it sucks.
-Reusability (DRY) should emerge from refactoring.
-Generate some simple bloat-y code, make it work, refactoring as you go.
-The patterns will be obvious after a while.
+#### The generator creates lots of handlers, why so much bloat?

+I take the view that DRY code ariases from repeated refactoring (see TDD).
+Generating a bunch of simple working code is a nice way to start the refactoring process, but the rest is up to the programmer.